keanacobarde/todo_app/readme.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+## DOCUMENTING 06/20/2021
+The main idea for this class is to dynamically render HTML.
+You can't work ahead for everything.
+Absorb as much as you can.

+> Targetting items in the DOM
+My idea - utilizing methods attached to the document object to attach functionality to the 'apps-todos' id.
+I wasn't sure how I'd represent the to-do items.

+Refresher Questions
+- What is the DOM?
+- What is an HTML element?
+- What are nodes?
+How do they compare to HTML elements?
+- Identifying what parent elements are and what child elements are.
+- Siblings are at the same level within the parent element.
+- Selector - to select elements on the DOM.
+You can use document.querySelector.